juntylpro1/secure-enterprise/known-issues.md

 ## Resource tagging
 {: #project-tagging-known-issue}

 Resources that are created by deploying from a project are automatically given service tags.
 These tags are only visible by using the command-line interface (CLI) or API and are not currently available in usage reports.
-You can use the [`ibmcloud resource search`](/docs/secure-enterprise?topic=secure-enterprise-projects-cli&interface=cli#ibmcloud-resource-tag-search) command to retrieve the resources created by configurations in a project based on the service tag.
+You can use the [`ibmcloud resource search`](/docs/secure-enterprise?topic=secure-enterprise-projects-cli&interface=cli#ibmcloud-resource-tag-search) command to retrieve the resources that were created by configurations in a project based on the service tag.

+{{../account/known-issues.md#iam_limits}}

+{{../account/known-issues.md#cbr-limits}}

+{{../account/known-issues.md#policy-version-limit}}